 You can choose a number of optional actions to take after the document is created by selecting the check boxes.
 The options include:

 •View File - Opens the file in the default viewer after the file is created.
 For multiple page documents that create multiple image files, only the first page is opened.

-•Print File - Prints the file to the default printer after the file is created.
+•Print File - Prints the file to the selected paper printer after the file is created.
 For multiple page documents that create multiple image files, only the first page is printed.
-This option is only available when Win2Image is not the Windows system default printer.

 •Send File - Opens a new email message using the default MAPI-compliant email client such as Outlook and attaches the file to the message.
 For multiple page documents that create multiple image files, only the first page is attached.
 The email program is specified in the Internet Options icon in the Windows control panel.
 If the Win2PDF Mail Helper application is installed, the Mail Helper application will be opened to send the email instead of the default MAPI client.

 •Delete after Sending - Deletes the document after it has been sent using the "Send PDF" option.